 Secrets Scanning

 Secrets scanning and detection tools detect hardcoded credentials, API tokens, and other sensitive information in source code and version control.
-Hardcoded secrets remain one of the most common causes of breaches — as seen in incidents at companies like Toyota and Dropbox.
+Hardcoded secrets remain one of the most common causes of breaches, as seen in incidents at companies like Toyota and Dropbox.

 Infrastructure as Code (IaC) Scanning

 IaC scanners evaluate files like Terraform or CloudFormation for insecure configurations, such as overly permissive IAM roles or open S3 buckets.
-Because IaC defines your infrastructure, flaws here can have wide-reaching impact.
+Because IaC defines your infrastructure, flaws here can have a wide-reaching impact.

 Version Control & CI/CD Posture Management